Wasps And Sting Prevention

-This site explains simple actions you can take to avoid being stung by a wasp.
+This site explains simple actions you can take to avoid being stung by a wasp

-A wasp sting treatment guide compiled from high quality UK internet sites can be found by clicking Treatment on the side bar or the white First Aid cross.
+A wasp sting treatment guide compiled from high quality UK internet sites can be found by clicking Treatment on the white "First Aid" cross above and to the right.

 Author Background